 So if you partake of the pipe (which I recommend you do), whether you're a first-timer just getting to grips with your first pipe or an old salt with a cellar full of tobacco, the tips below may be of use to you.

 The very best way to light a pipe, I suppose, would be the way you light a cigar: with cedar chips.
 This way you won't even get a theoretical whiff of the sulphur in the match head, and all you'll smoke will be smoke.
-But matches are great.
+But matches are good enough for the likes of you and me.

-The three pinch method is as follows.
-I describe it as it has been described to me.
+I'll describe the method as it has been described to me.

 The first pinch of loose tobacco is stuffed into the bowl of your pipe gently as one would handle a baby.
 The second pinch is stuffed in a bit more firmly, like one would handle a woman.
-And the final pinch is stuffed with decent, manly force.
+And the final pinch is stuffed, you've guessed it, with brutish, manly force.

 All archaic and sexist lore aside, this method works.
-Begin soft, and then tamp the soft stuff down with some force, and finally finish with some decent compression.
+Begin soft, and then tamp the soft stuff down with some force, and add the last pinch while really compressing the contents of your pipe.
 The product is a well-packed, well-smoking pipe...

 You can try to fix it.
 Get the nail part of your pipe tamper out and loosen up your tobacco, trying to get an even distribution throughout.
 Shift it around so that the air doesn't go past your tobacco but through it.

-Maybe you're in luck, and it works, and you're ready to have a nice relaxing smoke... but probably not.
+Maybe you're in luck, and it works, and you're ready to have a nice relaxing smoke... but in my experience, you'll just be poking and prodding into your pipe for five minutes before finally giving up.
+So what do?

-The point of pipe smoking is not to smoke a pipe; it is to enjoy oneself, to experience pleasure, and to relax.
+After all, the point of pipe smoking is to enjoy oneself, to experience pleasure, and to relax.
 If a pipe does not evoke those things, it is not worth smoking.

-So if you packed your pipe wrong and can't fix it, just empty it out.
-If you figure out quickly that you screwed up you can reuse the unburnt tobacco, so it won't all be lost.
-Believe you me, this is the best way to go about it.
+So if you packed your pipe wrong and can't fix it, just bite the bullet and empty it out.
+If you figure out quickly that you screwed up you can reuse the unburnt tobacco, so all will not be lost.

-Luckily, remoisturising is easy: just place a little vessel of water (a small bowl or cup) in your tobacco container with your tobacco, careful to not tip it over, seal your tobacco container, and leave it overnight.
-The water evaporates and reinvigorates your tobacco, and you're ready to rock that good stuff.
+Luckily, remoisturisation is an easy process: just place a little vessel of water (a small bowl or cup) inside an airtight container with your tobacco, seal said container, and leave it overnight.
+The water will evaporate and reinvigorate your tobacco, and you're ready to rock that good stuff.

-I know of two explanations for this curious bit of pipe lore.
-The first is that all pipes are cut with the grain running clockwise toward the shank; a cursory inspection of my own pipes belies this idea, however.
+I've heard two explanations for this curious bit of pipe lore.
+The first is that all pipes are cut with the grain running clockwise toward the shank; however, a cursory inspection of my own pipes gives the lie to this idea.
 The second explanation is that the direction does not matter so long as you always twist in the same direction, as the stress in different directions is what weakens the wood.

 Note: in new pipes, this may mean that there are some dyes or other things in the wood of your pipe that will most likely fade over the course of smokes.
-We're talking older, used pipes that have been spoilt by many, many smokes.
+We're talking older, used pipes that have been spoilt by many, many smokes - although I suppose this method may also work for brand new pipes.

-A sour pipe can usually be fixed easily.
-Remove the mouthpiece and stuff a pipecleaner into the stem of the bowl.
+To cure a sour pipe, remove the mouthpiece and stuff a pipecleaner into the stem of the bowl.
 Next, fill the bowl with plain table salt (finer is better).
 Finally, use a pipette or syringe or some other precise dispenser to add alcohol to the salt.
 Some prefer food-grade alcohol, which makes sense; whisky or vodka are fine, though I just use 70% methylated spirit.
 It all evaporates in the end, so I don't worry too much.

 Keep adding the alcohol until the salt is saturated with it.
 Watch out for overflow, as the alcohol may affect the finish of the wood.